lapps/org.lappsgrid.examples/README.md

 # `getMetadata()` method

+In this step, we will see what should be implemented as a metadata for our WhitespaceTokenizer service, and then go through two example ways to implement `getMetadata()` method using Lappsgrid APIs.

 ## What's in the Metadata

 The metadata of a LAPPS grid service should be able to provide information about the service itself as well as the service's I/O specification.

 ### Metadata for a service